prabeela-s/kafka/notes/kafka-012-ksql.md

 persisted queries will create topics like users_female, users_male kafka topics, and results shall be published to kafka topics..

 ```
-CREATE TABLE users_female AS SELECT userid AS userid, regionid FROM users_stream where gender='FEMALE';
+CREATE STREAM users_female AS SELECT userid AS userid, regionid FROM users_stream where gender='FEMALE';

-CREATE TABLE users_male AS SELECT userid AS userid, regionid FROM users_stream where gender='MALE';
+CREATE STREAM users_male AS SELECT userid AS userid, regionid FROM users_stream where gender='MALE';
 ```

 now check whether new topics created or not